Body relative direction: Traditions and conventions

-Forward and backward may be defined by referring to an object's or person's motion.
+Forward and backward may be defined by referring to an object's or organism's motion.
 Forward is defined as the direction in which the object is moving.
 Backward is then defined as the opposite direction to forward.
 Alternatively, 'forward' may be the direction pointed by the observer's nose, defining 'backward' as the direction from the nose to the sagittal border in the observer's skull.
 With respect to a ship 'forward' would indicate the relative position of any object lying in the direction the ship is pointing.
 For symmetrical objects, it is also necessary to define forward and backward in terms of expected direction.
 Many mass transit trains are built symmetrically with paired control booths, and definitions of forward, backward, left, and right are temporary.

 Given significant distance from the magnetic poles, one can figure which hand is which using a magnetic compass and the sun.
 Facing the sun, before noon, the north pointer of the compass points to the "left" hand.
 After noon, it points to the "right".